Manage Project Files

 When you include header or source files located under the project root into any project file, CLion treats them as project files as well.
 You do not need to list such includes in CMakeLists.txt directly to get full code insight and refactoring functionality for them.
 Note that standard or third-party libraries located outside of the project root are not affected.

-When the source files that don't belong to any target are located within the project root, you should add them to a target.
-Use
+When the source files that don't belong to any target are located under the project root, add them to a target using

-When a directory that contains the non-project library sources is located within the project root, you can mark this directory as a library: in the Project tool window, right click the desired directory and select from the context menu.
+If the directory that contains non-project sources is located under the project root, you can mark it as library: in the Project tool window, right-click the directory and select from the context menu.

-For the library files located outside the project root, specify the header search paths so that the IDE can index the respective directories and provide code completion and navigation facilities on
+For library files located outside the project root, specify the header search paths so that CLion can index the required directories and provide code completion and navigation facilities on

 For more details, refer to our Quick CMake Tutorial.

-Upon any of these actions, the system will prompt you to reload CMake project if automatic reload is not enabled.
+Upon any of these actions, CLion will prompt you to reload CMake project if automatic reload is not enabled.